laurengarcia/url-metadata/README.md

 'citation_author': ["Arlitsch, Kenning", "OBrien, Patrick"],
 ```

-#### Troubleshooting
+### Troubleshooting

-A response status code `0` is coming directly from the javascript-native `fetch` API used by this module.
+*Issue* Response status code `0` and/ or `CORS` errors
+This is coming directly from the javascript-native `fetch` API used by this package.
 The request failed at either the network or protocol level.

-Possible causes of a status code `0`:
+Possible causes:
 - CORS errors.
 Try changing the mode option (ex: `cors`, `no-cors`, `same-origin`, etc) or setting the `Access-Control-Allow-Origin` header on the server response from the url you are requesting if you have access to it.
 - A browser plugin such as an ad-blocker or privacy protector blocking the request.
 - Could also be caused by trying to access an `https` resource that has an invalid certificate, or trying to access an `http` resource from a page with an `https` origin.

+*Issue* `fetch is not defined`
+You're either in a Node.js or browser environment that doesn't have javascript's `fetch` method available.
+Try upgrading your environment (Node.js version `>=18.0.0`), or you can use an earlier version of this package (version 2.5.0).